Major League History

 This original 9x7" news service photograph is certified by PSA as a Type I photo, meaning a 1st generation photograph, developed from the original negative, used during the time period of its printing.
 The photo demonstrates terrific use as a news photograph with the vintage Acme Newspictures stamp on the back and the original description label.
 The reverse bears a Sporting News Collection label, further validating the authenticity of the piece and tying its origins to The Sporting News.
 In pencil the former publisher has scribed their planned caption for use in the news publications, "The club which thrilled Detroit in 1935.
 Tigertown's first World's Champion".
 A gem for any vintage team photo collection.
 Price- $175

 1913 Goldsmith Spring Summer Catalog

-Loaded with little images of star players.
+Loaded with images of star players.
 The first Goldsmith catalog with a player pictured on the cover (Ed Reulbach of the Chicago Cubs).
-Every ball, glove and bat made by Goldsmith in 1913 pictured and detailed.
+Every ball, glove and bat made by Goldsmith in 1913 is pictured and detailed.
 An invaluable tool for the memorabilia collector.
 Price - $165